 Orion Martin is a writer and Chinese translator based in Brooklyn, New York.
 He writes about comics, art, and the ways that new understandings of comics can make them more meaningful to our lives.
 His work has been featured on Hyperallergic, The Comics Journal, and The Hooded Utilitarian.
 You can find him at comics.rorionmartin.com.

-Joshua Plencner is a Visiting Assistant Professor in the Political Science Department at Union College.
-After completing his PhD in the Department of Political Science at the University of Oregon in December 2014, he taught American Politics, Policy, and Political Theory at Drexel University.
-His teaching and research explore the intersection of American visual culture and the politics of identity, with specializations in the study of racial formation in popular culture, affect theory, comics studies, and American Political Development.
-His work has appeared in both popular and scholarly outlets, including Artists Against Police Brutality, Black Perspectives, and a forthcoming volume on religion and comics from the University of Press of Mississippi.
+Joshua Plencner is a visiting assistant professor in the Department of Political Science at Union College.
+His research explores the intersection of American visual culture and the politics of identity, with specializations in the study of racial formation in popular culture, affect theory, comics studies, and American Political Development.
+His recent scholarly and popular essays have been featured in New Political Science, Black Perspectives, Encyclopedia of Black Comics, and Artists Against Police Brutality.
+He has contributed two guest posts on The Middle Spaces.

 Mike Plugh is a lecturer in the Department of Communication and Media Studies at Fordham University.
 He serves on the Board of Directors of the New York State Communication Association and the Media Ecology Association.
 His research interests include technology and sociocultural change, education, community, and collective identity.
 You can find him at his eponymous blog, or on Twitter @mikeplugh.
 Mike believes that teachers teach and do the world good, while kings just rule and most are never understood…